 - 1 cup cooked rice

 Saute: In a large skillet, heat oil/water over medium heat, add onion, garlic and crumbled tempeh, saute for 5 minutes.
 Add the zucchini, yellow squash, mushrooms, oregano, basil, red pepper flakes, parsley, salt and pepper, and tomato sauce, cook for 2 minutes or so.
 Add rice and mix to combine.
 Remove from heat.

 Stuff bell peppers: Fill each bell pepper with vegetable mixture, making sure to pack it well.
 These are hefty stuffed bell peppers.
+Sprinkle with optional vegan shredded cheese.
 Cover with lid or tin foil.